ZeusLN/zeus-docs/docs/for-users/embedded-node/backup-and-recovery.md

 Then press 'Restore mainnet wallet' if you're dealing with real funds or 'Restore testnet wallet' if you're using Bitcoin's test network.

 Please leave ZEUS running the first time you restore the seed.
 It has to go through the recovery process to restore your balance.
 It is not uncommon for this to take over 10 minutes, especially if you have a heavily used wallet.
+You may want to temporarily turn off any screen timeouts and energy saving options in your phone's settings, so that ZEUS doesn't go into the background and pause LND during the process.

 ## Having issues recovering a wallet?